deancc/temp/README.md

-Something something terrible .ps1 scripts, but they do what they need to.
+Terrible .ps1 scripts, but they do what they need to.
+I have no idea what I'm doing.